savnani5/Sampling-based-Planning-Algorithms/README.md

 improve further.
 On the other hand RRT* is not far behind for small iterations it is almost as good as the Quick algorithm.
 But RRT is not comparable to these algorithms, because it has no cost tracking and rewiring.
+For detailed videos to compare each method, refer [this link](https://drive.google.com/drive/folders/12HagFLB4HicrkDu3pMxL4IVsaOBl07qL?usp=sharing).

 2000 iterations